lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 Since we have never received a parking fine before, and I had proof of payment, I knew there was a good chance the council would let me off if I sent a letter of explanation.

-We had already been experimenting with ChatGPT, and the letter seemed a good test run.
+We had already been experimenting with ChatGPT, and the letter seemed a good test case.

 ![This is the prompt I first put into ChatGPT](/_media/chatgpt1-prompt1.png)